 Contact NCSL for more information on sound insulation testing.

 To book your sound insulation test, call us on 01942 580 340

 Acoustic Design Reviews

-It is our firm belief that acoustic performance optimisation at the design stage of a project is significantly more cost-effective compared to the installation of corrective measures which may be required to meet regulations once the project is fully developed.
+Acoustic performance optimisation at the design stage of a project is much more cost-effective compared to post completion.
+This is due to the extra cost of installation of corrective measures requiring existing structures to be removed.

 - Approved Document E (Part E – Resistance to the passage of sound).

 - Robust Details.